 Grantees are required to provide matching contribution equal to at least 1/4 or 25% of the total direct funds requested from MHEC to support the CPIP.
 For example, a request for \$100,000 should be supported by \$25,000 in-kind or matching funds bringing the total investment in the project to \$125,000.
 This non-federal match may be met with cash and/or in-kind contributions.
 Documentation of matching contributions must contain adequate source documentation for the claimed cost share, provide clear valuation of in-kind matching, and provide support of cost sharing.
-In-kind contributions must be valued in accordance with relevant Office of Management and Budget (OMB) circulars and the Education Department of General
+In-kind contributions must be valued in accordance with relevant Office of Management and Budget (OMB) circulars and the Education Department of General Administrative Regulations (EDGAR).
+In-kind valuation of contributions of facilities and equipment must be done using depreciation rather than fair market value.

+4. ASSURANCES

-4. ASSURANCES (required - no points)
+(required - no points)